intel-iot-devkit/smart-video-workshop/README.md

 ## How to Get Started

 In order to use this workshop content, you will need to setup your hardware and install the Intel® Distribution of OpenVINO™ toolkit for infering your computer vision application.
-### 1. Hardware requirements
+### 1. System requirements
-The hardware requirements are mentioned in the System Requirement section of the [install guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux)
+System Requirement can be found from [HERE](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html)

 ### 2. Operating System
 These labs have been validated on Ubuntu* 18.04 OS.

 ### 3. Software installation steps
 #### a).
 Install Intel® Distribution of OpenVINO™ toolkit
-Use steps described in the [install guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) to install the Intel® Distribution of OpenVINO™ toolkit, set the Environment Variables, configure Model Optimizer, run the Verification Scripts to Verify Installation, and additional steps to enable the toolkit components to use GPU or VPU on your system.
+[Download](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/choose-download/linux.html) Linux*-based Intel® Distribution of OpenVINO™ toolkit and use steps described in the [install guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) to install the Intel® Distribution of OpenVINO™ toolkit, set the Environment Variables, configure Model Optimizer, run the Verification Scripts to verify installation, and additional steps to enable the toolkit components to use GPU or VPU on your system.

 #### b).
 Run the demo scipts and compile samples
 Run demo scripts (any one of them or both if you want to both the demos) which will generate the folder $HOME/inference_engine_samples with the current Intel® Distribution of OpenVINO™ toolkit built.